ethrlrnr/pc-toolbox/README.md

 pip3 install requests --upgrade pip3 install pandas
 ```
+Do not run live scripts against a Prisma Cloud PROD instance before testing!
 ------------------------------------------------------------------
 **What's new in this fork (extended edition) compared against the base project?**